jreakin/vep-mvp/.github/test-project-automation.md

 - Or update the workflow to match your exact project name

 ### **Check 2: Column Names**
-- Make sure they match exactly: "Ready", "In Progress", "Code Review", "Testing", "Done"
+- Make sure they match exactly: "Ready", "In Progress", "👀 Code Review", "Testing", "🎉 Done"
-- No emojis or extra characters
+- The emojis are part of the column names

 ### **Check 3: Issue in Project**
 - Make sure Issue #2 is added to the project board